snarfed/arroba/README.md

 Python implementation of [Bluesky](https://blueskyweb.xyz/) [PDS](https://atproto.com/guides/data-repos) and [AT Protocol](https://atproto.com/specs/atp), including data repository, Merkle search tree, and [com.atproto.sync XRPC methods](https://atproto.com/lexicons/com-atproto-sync).

 You can build your own PDS on top of arroba with just a few lines of Python and run it in any WSGI server.
 You can build a more involved PDS with custom logic and behavior.
-Or you can build a different ATProto service, eg an [AppView, BGS](https://blueskyweb.xyz/blog/5-5-2023-federation-architecture), or something entirely new!
+Or you can build a different ATProto service, eg an [AppView, relay (née BGS)](https://blueskyweb.xyz/blog/5-5-2023-federation-architecture), or something entirely new!

 Install [from PyPI](https://pypi.org/project/arroba/) with `pip install arroba`.